ultralytics/ultralytics/docs/en/guides/model-training-tips.md

 When training models on large datasets, efficiently utilizing your GPU is key.
 Batch size is an important factor.
 It is the number of data samples that a machine learning model processes in a single training iteration.
 Using the maximum batch size supported by your GPU, you can fully take advantage of its capabilities and reduce the time model training takes.
 However, you want to avoid running out of GPU memory.
 If you encounter memory errors, reduce the batch size incrementally until the model trains smoothly.

-With respect to YOLOv8, you can set the `batch_size` parameter in the [training configuration](../modes/train.md) to match your GPU's capacity.
+With respect to YOLOv8, you can set the `batch_size` parameter in the [training configuration](../modes/train.md) to match your GPU capacity.
 Also, setting `batch=-1` in your training script will automatically determine the batch size that can be efficiently processed based on your device's capabilities.
 By fine-tuning the batch size, you can make the most of your GPU resources and improve the overall training process.

 ### Subset Training